shaungarwood/dotfiles/README.md

 `sh -c "$(curl -fsLS get.chezmoi.io)" -- init --interactive shaungarwood`

-"apply" will automatically overwrite if the file hasn't been touched before ^ will warn you before overwriting

 ## This is the main command you run
 `chezmoi diff`
 See what changes chezmoi WOULD make